Flag of Malaysia: Selection

 In December 1949, the Federal Legislative Council decided to make changes to the winning design.
 At the suggestion of statesman Onn Jaafar, the red and blue colours were swapped, the crescent and star were changed from white to yellow, and the star was given eleven points.
-The final version of the Malayan flag was approved by king George VI on 19 May 1950 and was first raised in front of the Sultan of Selangor's residence on 26 May 1950.
-On 31 August 1957, it was raised upon independence at Merdeka Square in place of the British Union Flag.
+The final version of the Malayan flag was approved by King George VI on 19 May 1950 and was first raised in front of the Sultan of Selangor's residence on 26 May 1950.
+On 31 August 1957, it was raised upon independence at Merdeka Square in place of the Union Flag.

 Symbolism

 As the flag was finalised for official use, the significance of the design were given as follows: